jython/book/sandbox/functions.rst

 available, meaning they don't require an explicit import into your namespace.

-Then we will look at some alternative ways of defining them, such as lambdas and classes.
+Next we will look at some alternative ways of defining functions, such as lambdas and classes.
 We will also look at more advanced types of functions, namely closures and generator functions.